 Work in Progress

-The Credibility Cost of Redemption: Local Currency Debt and Central Bank Communication
+The Credibility Cost of Redemption: Local Currency Debt and the Inflation Risk Premium

 The Sovereign-Bank Nexus, Credit Cycles and Macroprudential Policy